11 Top-Rated Things to Do in New Paltz, NY

 Huguenot Street is a 10-acre National Historic Landmark District that sits on the Wallkill River.
-Today there are many buildings that date back to the 1600s, when New Paltz was founded by French Huguenots who were seeking safety from religious persecution.
+Many buildings that date back to the 1600s, when New Paltz was founded by French Huguenots who were seeking safety from religious persecution.
 Seven preserved colonial houses, a reconstructed church, and a replica wigwam from the indigenous Esopus tribe can be found along the street.

 Wander more than 300 years of history across the historic stone-house museums, as well as a reconstructed French Church from 1717.
 The walls of the museums tell the stories of Native Americans, enslaved African people, French Huguenot refugees, and Dutch settlers.
 The historic district offers a free downloadable sightseeing walking tour, which features the histories of the houses, photos, and information about the collections.